Macrichie/server-state-checkr-api/README.md

 Run NODE_DEBUG=workers node index.js to see all logs from workers Run NODE_DEBUG=server node index.js to see all logs from server

-Open http://localhost:3000 to view it in Postman.
+Open http://localhost:3000/api/v1/<route i.e user> to view and use in Postman.

 ## Make sure server is running
 By running node index.js